pulp/pulp/docs/sphinx/dev-guide/newtypesupport/plugin/common.rst

 Configuration
 -------------

+Validation
+^^^^^^^^^^

+It is up to the plugin writer to determine what configuration values are necessary for the plugin to function.

+Pulp performs no validation on the configuration for a plugin.
+The ``validate_config`` method in the each plugin subclass is used to verify the user-entered values for a repository.
+This is called when the plugin is first added to the repository and on all subsequent configuration changes.
+The configuration is sent to the Pulp server as a JSON document through its REST APIs and will be deserialized before being passed to the plugin.

+This call must ensure the configuration to be used when running the plugin will be valid for the repository.
+If this call indicates an invalid configuration, the plugin will not be added to the repository (for the add call) or the configuration changes will not be saved to the database (for the update configuration call).

+The docstring for the method describes the format of the returned value.

+Format
+^^^^^^

 Each call into a plugin passes the configuration the call should use for its execution.
 The configuration is contained in a ``pulp.plugins.config.PluginCallConfiguration`` instance.
 This object is a wrapper on top of the three different locations a configuration value